steven-solomon/soonernotfaster/content/posts/what-is-a-unit-test-anyway.md

 });
 ```

-The tradeoff between these the nesting and helper method approaches are in the number of tests.
+The tradeoff between these, the nesting and helper method approaches, are in the number of tests.
 Nesting can be a beneficial way to isolate groupings of tests, much like a subheading in an article.
 However, nesting too deeply can make the context that the test is executing hard to change and fragile.
 Conversely, the Java code shows the helper method structuring where common setup methods are created to hide the noise of the setup away from the reader so they can quickly glean the context.
 The helper method style can suffer when there are a large number of tests; the reader will not be able to quickly determine which tests are related or similar scenarios.

 Although these two styles are displayed separately, the easiest to read tests use a mix of both strategies.
 They organize the tests into logical groupings and utilize helpers methods to create dependencies that are common across related contexts.

 # What should be tested in a unit test

+Here is the moment where we talk about the much debated meaning of the word "unit".
+As I said in the opening of this article, it is important to do away with debates about approach and instead focus on what the desirable outcome looks like.
+We want to create tests that are give us confidence that all combination of pre- and post-conditions will work.

 scope of the test
 white box vs black box
 test coupling